MovingBlocks/Logistics/jenkins/README.md

 ## Left to do

 * Add remaining build agents - done but not tested
+  * TODO: The Python image does work, as root, but Jenkins logs in as jenkins which gets no easy access to Python.
+Do we even need this agent?
+Probably an easy fix if so
+  * TODO: I removed the `kubectl-agent-experimental` agent as it was a minimal throwaway image I tinkered with, the newer DinD image has kubectl and other stuff.
+Could delete the repo/branch
+    * One minor advantage: this agent allowed usage of kubectl without being privileged with Docker ...
 * Fix https://docs.gradle.org/current/userguide/upgrading_version_7.html#abstractarchivetask_api_cleanup for the Omega job
 * More plugin considerations
   * maybe theme-manager - was on old server but unsure.
 Better icons plz ...